Palestinian expulsion from Lydda and Ramle: Killings in the Dahmash Mosque

 An eyewitness published a memoir in 1998 saying he had removed 95 bodies from one of the mosques.
 In an interview with Zochrot circa 2013, former Palmach soldier Yerachmiel Kahanovich confessed to his role in the killings in Lydda's Dahamsh Mosque, testifying that he had fired a PIAT anti-tank missile with an enormous shock wave impact inside the mosque, killing many.

+According to a February 26, 2026 Haaretz investigation, journalist Ari Shavit reconstructed the conquest of Lod (Lydda) on the basis of extensive interviews with commanders and fighters.
+The report states that after the city was captured, thousands of residents were gathered into two mosques and a church.
+The following day, two Jordanian armored vehicles reportedly entered the city by mistake, triggering renewed violence after residents believed an Arab relief force had arrived.
+According to the account cited, Israeli forces responded with widespread gunfire, the throwing of grenades into houses, and the firing of a PIAT shell into one of the mosques where civilians had taken refuge.
+Shavit, citing a confession from the fighter who fired the shell, estimated that approximately 200 civilians were killed within 30 minutes.
+The article further reports that after the violence subsided, David Ben-Gurion instructed Yigal Allon to expel the residents, and quotes a written order attributed to Yitzhak Rabin to the Yiftach Brigade stating that “the residents of Lod must be expelled quickly, regardless of age.”
+The PIAT shell incident described by Shavit is also referenced in materials from the Lahis trial published in the same investigation.
+According to battalion commander Yisrael Carmi, “In Lod they put hundreds of Arabs into a mosque and fired (PIAT) shells inside.”

 Casualties

 Historian Benny Morris writes that between 11:30 and 14:00 hours, "some 250" Palestinians were killed, citing the official Israeli military publication Sefer Ha-Palmach (Book of the Palmach).
 Palestinian historian Aref al-Aref estimated that 426 Palestinians were killed in Lydda on July 12, with 176 of that number being those killed in the mosque.
 (Note: Henry Laurens, La Question de Palestine, Vol. 3, 2007 - "Selon Arif al-'Arif, [...] le nombre de morts arabes à Ludd lors des événements du 12 juillet s'élève à 426 dont 176 dans la mosquée.
 Machine translation: "According to Arif al-'Arif [...] the number of Arab deaths in Lydda during the events of July 12th amounts to 426, including 176 in the mosque.)
 (Note: Pappé 2005, "Palestinian sources recount that in the mosque and in the streets nearby, where the Jewish troops went on yet another rampage of murder and pillage, 426 men, women and children were killed (176 bodies were found in the mosque).")
 Historian Nur Masalha wrote that "Dozens of unarmed civilians who were detained in the Dahmash Mosque and church premises of the town were gunned down and murdered.
 One official Israeli source put the casualty figures at 250 dead and many injured.
 It is likely, however, that somewhere between 250 and 400 Arabs were killed in this IDF massacre".